Mechanistic study of mixed lithium halides solid state electrolytes

-Lithium halides with the general formula \ce{Li_xM_yX6}, where M indicates transition metal ions and X halide anions are very actively studied as solid-state electrolytes, because of relatively low cost, high stability and Li conductivity.
+Lithium halides with the general formula \ce{Li_xM_yX6}, where M indicates metal ions and X halide anions are very actively studied as solid-state electrolytes, because of relatively low cost, high stability and Li conductivity.
 The structure and properties of these halide-based solid electrolytes (HSE) can be tuned by alloying, e.g. using different halides and/or transition metals simultaneously.
 The large chemical space is difficult to sample by experiments, making simulations based on broadly applicable machine-learning interatomic potentials (MLIPs) a promising approach to elucidate structure-property relations, and facilitate the design of better-performing compositions.
 Here we focus on the \ce{Li3YCl_{6x}Br_{6(1-x)}} system, for which reliable experimental data exists, and use the recently-developed PET-MAD universal MLIP to investigate the structure of the alloy, the interplay of crystalline lattice, volume and chemical composition, and its effect on Li conductivity.
 We find that the distribution of Cl and Br atoms is only weakly correlated, and that the primary effect of alloying is to modulate the lattice parameter -- although it can also trigger transition between different lattice symmetries.
 By comparing constant-volume and constant-pressure simulations, we disentangle the effect of lattice parameter and chemical composition on the conductivity, finding that the two effects compensate each other, reducing the overall dependency of conductivity on alloy composition.
 We also study the effect of Y-In metal substitution finding a small increase in the conductivity for the C2/m phase at 25\% In content, and an overall higher conductivity for the P$\bar{3}$m1 phase.
 An extended study of the effect of metal substitution, enabled by the semi-quantitative accuracy of the universal model, shows that the effect of metal-site alloying is small, indicating that alloying can be used to optimize cost, or electrochemical stability, without major impact on bulk conductivity.

 {P$\bar{3}$m1}